Jackie Jefferson, associate director of admissions

 Janet Melton joined HPA’s admissions team in August of 2019 as an associate director of admissions.
 Previously, Janet was a member of the advancement team, supporting a wide range of parent programming initiatives such as Opening Days, Parents Weekend, Alu Mai, and the HPA Fund.
 She holds a bachelor’s degree in biology from Virginia Polytechnic Institute and State University.
 Post degree, she spent several years working in the healthcare industry on the mainland.

 As a proud parent of Brandon ’17, Keilani ’20, and Nicole ’24, Janet is excited to share her parent perspective, passion and love of HPA with other families and students from around the world.
 Janet resides in Waimea with her partner TJ Kalaniopio ’94 and their blended ‘ohana.

-Territory: Asia and U.S. mainland (boarding students)
+Region: Asia and U.S. mainland (boarding students)

 Maria Mora, international admissions

 Maria Mora joined HPA’s admissions team in the summer of 2019 as an international consultant based in our new satellite office in Europe.
 She has many years of experience working for diverse admissions offices and promoting education for boarding schools.
 She has a master’s degree in corporate communication from IE Business School in Madrid and holds a bachelor’s degree in communication from Eckerd College in Florida.
 Maria has found her passion in admissions by working with different cultures and helping young people with the same process that she mastered many years ago when she moved from her home country to the U.S. and to Spain to study and to start an international career.

 Region: Europe, Latin/South America, and other international locations except Asia